apache/pulsar/site2/docs/tiered-storage-aws.md

 sidebar_label: AWS S3 offloader
 ---

-This chapter guides you through every step of installing and configuring AWS S3 offloader and using it with Pulsar.
+This chapter guides you through every step of installing and configuring the AWS S3 offloader and using it with Pulsar.

 ## Installation

 Follow the steps below to install the AWS S3 offloader.

 ### Prerequisite

+- Pulsar: 2.4.2 or later versions

 - Apache jclouds: 2.2.0 or later versions